top of page

 Quantitative approaches

-As with many in EEB, I spend a lot of my time on my computer wrangling scripts in R to tell me meaningful things about my data, and ideally, my study systems.
-I am an enthusiastic R user and am always on the look-out for new programming tools and statistical approaches.
+As with many in EEB, I spend a lot of my time on my computer wrangling scripts in R to glean insights about my data and my study systems.
+I am an enthusiastic R user and have experience with functional programming, phylogenetic comparative methods, multivariate statistics, and hierarchical models in both Frequentist and Bayesian frameworks.

-I am also passionate about teaching R and making it more accessible both through mentorship, courses, and workshops.
+I am also passionate about teaching R and making it more accessible both through undergraduate mentorship, courses, and workshops.
+To this end, I have mentored 13 undergraduate students and have designed and led workshops in the basics of functional programming in R.

 P1080435.JPG